Thursday, December 29, 2022

 Israel was set apart by God as a nation to emulate.
 Isaiah 42 says: I, the Lord, have called you in righteousness; I will take hold of your hand.
 I will keep you and will make you to be a covenant for the people and a light for the [nations.]
 In Exodus, God says that He delivered Israel not only for their own benefit, but so that "the Egyptians will know that I am the LORD."

-The Old Testament is full of examples of "gentiles" who were followers of the God of Israel: Melchizedek, Jethro, Balaam, Rahab, and Ruth, Elijah the Tishbite, Caleb the Kenizzite, and we further are told in Exodus 12 that a mixed multitude left Egypt with the sons of Jacob.
+The Old Testament is full of examples of gentiles who were followers of the God of Israel: Melchizedek, Job, Jethro, Balaam, Rahab, and Ruth, and we are told in Exodus 12 that a mixed multitude left Egypt with the sons of Jacob.
 Further, in Exodus 12, Numbers 15, Leviticus 24 and elsewhere God states: "One law shall be for the native-born and for the stranger who dwells among you.”

 Under the Old Covenant, circumcision was the sign of that allowed a stranger dwelling among them to become as a native of the land.
 It was the physical symbol of God's covenant with Abraham which demonstrated that person had become set apart.
 Anyone who did not have the sign of the covenant became cut off and could not share in the land inheritance.
 It has been argued by many that circumcision is a covenant tied to the land of Israel.
 It is true that by the time of Christ and 1st century Judaism, the Messianic kingdom and land inheritance were tied together.